L-Cafe/L-Cafe.github.io/_pages/about.md

 Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid.

-I consider myself a passionate and creative individual which thrives in highly competitive and intellectually demanding environments.
+I consider myself a passionate and creative individual who thrives in highly competitive and intellectually demanding environments.

 My native country is Spain, so my primary language is Spanish.
 I can also speak